 COMING SOON - under development

 This fourth-grade unit on wave properties and ocean floor structures starts out with students exploring a perplexing phenomenon where hundreds of unopened Doritos bags were found on a beach.
-This sparks a series of questions about where these came from andhow they got to where they were found.
-It also leads students to generate ideas for investigations to pursue about the role of wind, currents, and waves as possible suspects that could have moved these bags from where they were lost in the ocean to where they were found on the shore.
+This sparks a series of questions about where these came from and how they got to shore.
+It also leads students to generate ideas for investigations about the role of wind, currents, and waves as possible suspects that could have moved these bags.

 Brian Aycock currently serves as the Third Grade Curriculum Coordinator for West Aurora SD 129.
 He is also the Elementary Director for the Illinois Science Teachers' Association.
 He is passionate about science education, and specializes in three-dimensional curriculum development and implementation.
 He resides in Downers Grove, IL with his wife Samantha, and his two children Brooklyn and Donovan.